 PCR test result turnaround time can be highly variable.
-Typically results are available within 1- 3 days from the test date, however, when demand increases the turnaround time can be longer.
+Typically results are available within 1- 3 days from the test date.
 At the time of your COVID-19 test appointment, you will be informed of the expected turnaround for your test results.
-Turnaround testing varies based on the processing lab (examples include the Maine State lab, Quest, NorDx, and InterMed's in-house lab), the type of COVID-19 test ordered, and the number of tests in queue for processing.
 All of the labs that we use are working as efficiently as possible to process COVID-19 tests in a timely manner.
 Please refer to the expected turnaround provided during your InterMed COVID-19 test appointment to determine when your test results should be available.

 Yes, InterMed offers antibody testing to patients.
 Antibody tests blood tests can detect antibodies to this coronavirus.
 If you have a positive test, it means that you likely had contact with the novel coronavirus that causes COVID-19.
 This test can also be positive due to other coronaviruses (such as certain cold viruses) that you may have had in the past.
 Having antibodies to the novel coronavirus that causes COVID-19 might provide some protection from being infected with the virus again.
 If it does, we do not know how much protection the antibodies might provide or how long this protection might last.
 Confirmed and suspected cases of reinfection have been reported but seem to be rare.
 You should continue to protect yourself and others since you could get infected with the virus again.

 Coverage varies by insurer.
 Please contact your insurance company to discuss details of your plan's coverage.
 The CPT code for COVID-19 antibody testing is 86769 and the associated blood draw CPT code is 36415 (Venipuncture).